Skip to main content

 Anonymous marking masks any identifiable student personal information (name, email address, and student ID) from appearing anywhere within the assignment workflow, including while grading student submissions.

 If an instructor identifies collusion in a paper at any point during marking, they will have the ability to reveal the student's name.
-If a student's name has been revealed an audit trail will be created, and the administrator will receive a notification.
+If a student's name has been revealed, an audit trail will be created, and the administrator will receive a notification.
 You will also receive the instructor's reason for unveiling a student's name in order for any issues to be properly investigated.

 Anonymous marking can only be enabled or disabled from the parent account and cannot be edited from sub-accounts.
 The setting will be greyed out when viewed from the settings of a sub-account.